SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### Blob and SPE Item Structure

-ABS container does not adhere to a folder structure, all the blobs are stored in a flat listing structure.
+ABS container doesn't adhere to a folder structure, all the blobs are stored in a flat listing structure.
 When migrating to SPE, the sample app parses the blob name and creates the folder structure in the container ID provided, with the container name as the top folder.
-If you are migrating to the root folder, you can ignore this section.
+If you're migrating to the root folder, you can ignore this section.

 **Source**

 - Container Name: Container1
   - Blob name: FolderA/blob1.txt
   - Blob name: FolderA/FolderB/blob2.txt
   - Blob name: FolderA/FolderB/FolderC/blob3.txt

 **Destination**

 - Drive Item folder
   - Container1
     - FolderA
       - blob1.txt
       - FolderB
         - blob2.txt
         - FolderC
           - blob3.txt

 ## Handling Errors and Exceptions

 ### Common Issues

 1. File already exists in the destination

     - This app checks to see if the file name exists in the destination before it uploads.
-If there is a file with the exact same name, it will not do the upload again.
+If there's a file with the exact same name, it will not do the upload again.
 It will print to stdout a message that the file already exists.
-To fix it you can either delete the file from the destination or change the conflictBehavior to replace and not call `CheckIfItemExists` on upload.
+To fix it, you can either delete the file from the destination or change the conflictBehavior to replace and not call `CheckIfItemExists` on upload.

-1. The file for the list of blobs is not found
+1. The file for the list of blobs isn't found
 1. The format for the list of blobs - one blob per line, without quotes around the blob name
 1. Not giving enough permission to access the ABS container